-Reading time: ( words)
+Reading time: 35 mins

-In order to visit Colombia, the grand majority of visitors do not need to apply for a visa beforehand.
-Countries that are exempt from requiring a visa upon arrival are: the U.S., Canada*, Western Europe, and select countries in Asia and the Middle East.
+Most visitors do not need to apply for a visa to visit Colombia beforehand.
+The U.S., Canada*, Western Europe, and select countries in Asia and Middle Eastern countries are exempt from requiring a visa upon arrival.
 Citizens from these countries and regions will automatically receive a tourist visa upon entering the country.
-This visa grants tourists the ability to stay in Colombia for up to 90 days.
-Additionally, it is highly recommended that visitors also have their return ticket handy, as this may be requested by immigration officials upon entry.
+This visa allows tourists to stay in Colombia for up to 90 days.
+Additionally, it is highly recommended that visitors also have their return ticket handy, as immigration officials may request this upon entry.

 *Canadian citizens are required to pay a “reciprocity fee” for entering Colombia is $160,000 Colombian pesos (approximately $68 Canadian dollars).